amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

   }
 {% endcodeblock %}

 What's the runtime of this code?
 If it is the first element, then adding to the root is *O(1)*.
-However, finding last element is *O(n)*.
+However, finding the last element is *O(n)*.

 Now, removing element an element from the end of the list has a similar code: